lusee-night/opsim/docs/README.md

     3) `WPV_area`: Area of W PV panel in m^2
     4) TPV_area: Area of top PV panel in m^2
     5) solarConstant: Radiated power of sun, in W/m^2
-    6) thoguh 10 as defined for PVProjArea() above
+    6) through 10 as defined for PVProjArea() above
+    7) -
+    8) -
+    9) -
+    10) -
     11) dust_obscuration: Fractional decrement in panel power from dust.
 We usually use 5% as a conservative estimate.

-     xii) shadowing: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
+    12) shadowing: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
 I had a whole complex section to calculate this as a function of time for a simplified physical geometry of the antennas and deployers, but with the current layout shadows are minimized.
 This could be implemented approximately with an array: 10% for 25 hours after sunrise and before sunset, then falling sharply to 0% for the rest of the day.

-     xiii) EOL_degradation: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.
+     13) EOL_degradation: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.

 Function returns arrays of power for TPV, EPV, WPV, in 15 minute increments.

 9) Daytime and Nighttime power load parameters.